FrBocs/is-deltarune-on-discount-bot/README.md

 Look for `"chat":{"id": NUMBER` in the response, that number is your **chat ID**.

+(Or you can just look it up on GroupHelp or any other bot that gives you your account information)

 ### 3. Fork or create this repository on GitHub

 Fork this repo, or create a new one and copy in: